jp-cortes/pizzeria-app/README.md

 * Provide your details and confirm your order

 # Admin Dashboard
-* Visit http://localhost:3000/admin in your web browser
+* Visit http://localhost:3000/dashboard in your web browser
 * Log in with the admin credentials
 * View and manage orders
+* Create Read, Update & delete products

 # License
 This project is licensed under the MIT License.
 See the LICENSE file for details.